MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     ![iMCC img19](images/imcc19.png)

-6. You will be prompted to sign in to the Azure Portal using a device code.
+6. You'll be prompted to sign in to the Azure Portal using a device code.

     ![iMCC img20](images/imcc20.png)

-7. You will be prompted to enter the Azure Container Registry (ACR) password for access to the MCC container.
+7. You'll be prompted to enter the Azure Container Registry (ACR) password for access to the MCC container.

     ![iMCC img21](images/imcc21.png)

-8. You will then be prompted with the number of drives to configure.
+8. You'll then be prompted with the number of drives to configure.

     ![iMCC img22](images/imcc22.png)